User Divisions

 About User Divisions

-As a Brand Administrator, you have the ability to set up divisions.
+As a Brand Administrator, you can set up divisions.
 With divisions, you can segment your license into smaller entities.
 You can give different divisions specific permissions for their users, and you can give specific users full administrative access for other users within their own division.

 Division-level administrators can be helpful if you have natural divisions within your organization that each need their own administrative control, such as different teams, departments, or colleges.

-Qtip: At a glance, the Divisions page will show you the number of users and surveys in each division.
+Qtip: The Divisions page will show you the number of users and surveys in each division.

 Creating Divisions